-These findings are in line, both in terms of magnitude of estimated weight as well as, more importantly, the sign of each weight, with what we would expect and with the results in the aforementioned papers.
+We constructed confidence intervals for the estimated parameters at the $95\%$-level as shown in Table \ref{tab:lawyer results}.
+The findings in this table are in line, both in terms of magnitude of estimated paramters as well as, more importantly, the sign of each parameter, with what we would expect and with the results in the aforementioned papers.
 In order of importance, working in the same office, having the same status, being of the same practice and having the same gender have a positive effect on friendship formations, whereas a big difference in age or tenure has a negative effect on friendship formation.
 While our point estimate for having gone to the same law school is positive, its confidence interval extends to the negative real line and we thus cannot make a definite statement about its effect on friendship formation.
 This effect is also present when doing model selection with our heuristic.
 To appreciate how the covariates influence the connection pattern, we visualize the network in Figure \ref{Fig: Lawyer} by examining the effect of office in Figure \ref{Fig: Lawyer office} and that of status in Figure \ref{Fig: Lawyer status} respectively.
 We can see indeed that these two covariates have played important roles in shaping how connections were made.